CIRALabs/DNS-Based-VCs-and-Trust-Registries-ID/draft-latour-dns-and-digital-trust.md

 This process allows for the secure and decentralized verification of digital credentials in a manner that is transparent and auditable, while also existing alongside and independent of the many different decentralized identity ecosystems and implementations by grounding itself in the DNS.

+## Note
+The standardization of the various implementations of DIDs, Verifiable Credentials, and more specifically, Trust Registries, is required to to ensure global interoperability of the diverse and emerging digital identity ecosystem.

 # Conventions and Definitions